-- Agencies have a responsibility to ensure that official information requests are handled in accordance with OIA requirements.
-(Section 48 OIA immunity) - This OIA is an important constitutional document and one of the primary vehicles for promoting transparency and open government.
+Agencies have a responsibility to ensure that official information requests are handled in accordance with OIA requirements.

+- This OIA is an important constitutional document and one of the primary vehicles for promoting transparency and open government.
 It flipped the Official Secrets Act presumption on its head. - When considering an OIA request, agencies should always start from the premise that 'information shall be made available unless there is good reason for withholding it'.
-The OIA also provides for the protection of information when there are specific grounds for withholding information. - You will know that the Privacy Act 1993 deals with personal information the OIA deals with body corporate personal information
+The OIA also provides for the protection of information when there are specific grounds for withholding information. - You will know that the Privacy Act 1993 deals with personal information the OIA deals with body corporate personal information requests for official information (three refusal categories)